Home

 Paralda marketing states the machine "does not produce elevated noise levels."

-But making 39 dB(A) on low, and 60 dB(A) on high, Paralda is not quiet relative to other modern purifiers in it's power class.
+But making 39 dB(A) on low, and a serious 60 dB(A) on high, Paralda is not quiet relative to other modern purifiers in it's power class.

 Paralda is Convenient